Pakistan Declaration: Aftermath

 After the Muslim League's acceptance of the British partition plan on 3 June 1947, he issued a statement six days later called "The Great Betrayal" in asking for the rejection of the British plan and the acceptance of his Pakistan plan.
 He was unhappy over a smaller Pakistan than the one he had conceived in his 1933 pamphlet Now or Never.
 He condemned Jinnah for accepting a smaller Pakistan, and is said to have called him "Quisling-e-Azam".
 In the end the British plan was accepted, and Ali's was rejected.
-Ali voiced his dissatisfaction with the creation of Pakistan ever since.
+Ali voiced his dissatisfaction with the creation of Pakistan for the rest of his life.

-Mian Abdul Haq, a contemporary of Ali at the University of Cambridge, stated that, after 1935, Ali's mental makeup changed resulting from a study of "major Nazi works, of which he knew many passages by heart".

 Author

-The author of this famous pamphlet was Choudhry Rahmat Ali (16 November 1897 – 3 February 1951), a Muslim nationalist from Punjab, who was one of the earliest proponents of the creation of the state of Pakistan.
+The author of this pamphlet was Choudhry Rahmat Ali (16 November 1897 – 3 February 1951), a Muslim nationalist from Punjab, who was one of the earliest proponents of the creation of the state of Pakistan.
 He is credited with creating the name "Pakistan" for a separate Muslim homeland from Presidencies and provinces of British India.
 He had propagated the Scheme of Pakistan with a missionary zeal since its inception in 1933.
 He also later founded the Pakistan National Movement to propagate his ideas.
-Being a political thinker and an idealist, wanted more than for accepting a smaller Pakistan in 1947 and save every Indian Muslim from the so-called "Hindu domination".
+Being a political thinker and an idealist, he wanted more than to accept a smaller Pakistan in 1947.

-After the partition and creation of Pakistan in 1947, Ali returned to Lahore, planning to stay in the country, but he was expelled out of Pakistan by the then Prime Minister Liaqat Ali Khan.
+After the partition and creation of Pakistan in 1947, Ali returned to Lahore, planning to stay in the country, but he was expelled from Pakistan by the then Prime Minister Liaqat Ali Khan.
 His belongings were confiscated, and he left empty-handed for England in October 1948.

 Ali died on 3 February 1951 in Cambridge.
 According to Thelma Frost, he was "destitute, forlorn and lonely" at the time of his death.
 Fearing (correctly) that he may have died insolvent, the Master of Emmanuel College, Cambridge, Edward Welbourne, instructed that the College would cover the funeral expenses.
 He was buried on 20 February at Cambridge City Cemetery in Cambridge, England.
-The funeral expenses and other medical expenses were repaid by the High Commissioner for Pakistan in November 1953, after what was described as a “protracted correspondence” between the London office and the relevant authorities in Pakistan.
+The funeral expenses and other medical expenses were repaid by the High Commissioner for Pakistan in November 1953, after what was described as a "protracted correspondence" between the London office and the relevant authorities in Pakistan.